Video Game / Boktai

 - Hand Cannon: The Gun Del Sol is quite a bit larger than a normal handgun, although in the second and third games, Django is able to hold it with one hand.
 When fully upgraded, it can unleash devastating power of each element.

 - Hand Wave: One that probably didn't need explaining.
 Before Django tackles his first Undead Dungeon, Otenko tells him that due to flaws in space-time, puzzles will be reset and enemies will respawn whenever they return to a completed dungeon.
+The sliding block puzzles are simply reset when you leave the room.

 - Heel–Face Revolving Door: Sabata, over the course of the first three games.
 When he is first introduced, he is a villain.
 Then he becomes more on the hero side of Anti-Hero, then becomes evil once again.
 Justified in Boktai 3 as he was Brainwashed and Crazy.